Here’s Why Your iPhone Battery Dies in Cold Weather (And How You Can Stop It)

 Lithium-Ion batteries suffer in extreme cold temperatures:

-During last winter’s Polar Vortex, Global news did an experiment which showed an iPhone left outside dropped 14% in only 30 minutes, while an identical phone left inside dropped only 1%.
+During last winter’s Polar Vortex, Global News did an experiment showing that an iPhone left outside dropped 14% in only 30 minutes, while an identical phone left inside dropped only 1%.

 Apple specifies that their batteries work best at a range of 0 degrees Celsius to 35 degrees Celsius.
 While we almost never reach the upper range in Canada, temperatures below freezing are typical for the winter months.

 Because the battery meter is calibrated for warmer temperatures, the reduced capacity in the cold can cause the reading to be unreliable.
 This is one of the reasons your phone may die while still showing 30%.

 Keep your phone alive as long as possible

 To keep your phone working as long as possible while it’s cold outside, the best thing you can do is to keep it warm.
 Avoid exposing it to the cold air unless absolutely necessary.
 This means keep it in a warm pocket – your hands will thank you too (it’s too cold to be walking and texting anyway!)